BruceSteers/GForm/Readme.md

-font=font name , Sets the main form font Eg 'Carlito,14,Italic' noresize , makes form non resizable topmost or toponly , forces window to stay above others.
+font=font name , Sets the main form font Eg 'Carlito,14,Italic' noresize , makes form non resizable topmost or toponly , forces window to stay above others. return=<mode> ; set behaviour if not using the pipe feature, can be 'name', 'text' or 'all'

 box , makes a Horizontal box, subsequent objects go in the box horizontally until unboxed unbox , finishes the box